AdobeDocs/commerce-cloud-service.en/help/_includes/templated/ece-tools.md

 ### `--help`, `-h`

 Display help for the given command.
-When no command is given display help for the <info>list</info> command
+When no command is given display help for the list command

 -  Default: `false`
 -  Does not accept a value